 gathering up a last collection of fall nectar.

 I set aside my obsessive self-absorption–

 Who I am?
-Why do I always do the things
+Why do I do the things I do?—

-And why do they all go from one dandelion
+And why do they go from one dandelion

-when each could take its fill from just one bloom,
+when each could take its fill from one?

 The Amish man, walking across the lot

 to harness up the pair of chestnut mares

 he stashed behind the doctors’ dumpster